-36. Secret Germany
+28. Secret Germany

 Hitler stated in Mein Kampf that he first became an anti-Semite in Vienna.
 According to Goodrick-Clarke, “If the German occult subculture was well developed before the First World War, Vienna could also look back on a ripe tradition of occult interest.”[1]
 The cultural eclecticism of the city of Vienna created a unique cultural phenomenon, the Viennese coffee-house, a legacy of the Ottoman army following the failed siege of 1683.
 The coffee-houses provided an important source of activity for the city’s Jewish intelligentsia, and new industrialist class, made possible following their being granted full citizenship rights by Franz Joseph I in 1867, and full access to schools and universities.
 [2] Figures such as writer Stefan Zweig (1881 – 1942), psychologist Alfred Adler and the young journalist and playwright Theodor Herzl were among those who joined the coffeehouses in Vienna.
 Zweig once described the scene as “a sort of democratic club, open to everyone for the price of a cheap cup of coffee, where every guest can sit for hours with this little offering, to talk, to write, play cards, receive post, and above all consume an unlimited number of newspapers and journals.”[3]
+Zweig had a warm relationship with Herzl, whom he met when Herzl was still literary editor of the Neue Freie Presse, then Vienna’s main newspaper.
+Herzl accepted for publication some of Zweig’s early essays.[4]

-According to Goodrick-Clarke, Frederick Eckstein, founder of the Theosophical Society of Vienna, and a member with Freud of the Pernerstorfer Circle, “cultivated a wide circle of acquaintance amongst the leading thinkers, writers and musicians of Vienna.”[4]
-Eckstein was among a circle of many artists, musicians, and writers known as Jung Wien (“Young Vienna”), who met in Café Griensteidl and other nearby coffeehouses early twentieth century, along with Hugo von Hofmannsthal, Arthur Schnitzler, Arnold Schoenberg, Alexander Zemlinsky, Hermann Bahr, Rudolf Steiner, Hugo Wolf, and Stefan Zweig.
+According to Goodrick-Clarke, Frederick Eckstein, founder of the Theosophical Society of Vienna, and a member with Freud of the Pernerstorfer Circle, “cultivated a wide circle of acquaintance amongst the leading thinkers, writers and musicians of Vienna.”[5]
+Eckstein was among a circle of many artists, musicians, and writers known as Jung Wien (“Young Vienna”), who met in Café Griensteidl and other nearby coffeehouses in the late nineteenth century, along with Hugo von Hofmannsthal, Arthur Schnitzler, Arnold Schoenberg, Alexander Zemlinsky, Hermann Bahr, Rudolf Steiner, Hugo Wolf, and Stefan Zweig.
 Many of these personalities formed part of what was called belonged to the homoerotic cult known as the George-Kreis (“George-Circle”), founded by Stefan George (1868 – 1933), that included many Jewish artists and intellectuals and associated with Jung Wien, and went on to fundamentally influence the Nazi movement.

 Young Vienna turned away from the prevailing Naturalism of the time and experimented with various facets of Modernism, including Symbolism and Impressionism.
 George’s poetry is representative of the artistic tradition of Symbolism a late nineteenth-century art movement of French, Russian and Belgian origin in poetry and other arts.
 George, like the Symbolists, was inspired by the pursuit of l’art pour l’art (“art for art's sake”), which implied that “true” art is utterly independent of any and all social values and utilitarian function.
 The phrase appeared in appeared in the lectures and writings of Victor Cousin, Benjamin Constant, and Edgar Allan Poe’s essay “The Poetic Principle” (1850).
 But, although the phrase had been circulating among the Parisian intellectual circles since the beginning of the nineteenth century, it was Théophile Gautier (1811 – 1872), who first fully articulated its metaphysical meaning in the prefaces of his 1832 poetry volume Albertus, and 1835 novel, Mademoiselle de Maupin.[6]
 Gautier was widely esteemed by writers as disparate as Balzac, Baudelaire, Flaubert, Pound, Eliot, James, Proust and Wilde.